peteroupc/peteroupc.github.io/graphics.md

 ## Graphics Challenge for Retro Style Games

-An interesting challenge for game developers.
+An interesting challenge for game developers, relating to designing games with classic graphics that run on an exceptional variety of modern and recent computers.

 Limit 3D graphics to the following: